prabhat-4165/aaj_ka_sawal/README.md

 # aaj_ka_sawal
-soluiton of the questions in gfg
+soluiton of the questions given by seniors......